 Public transport travel time to a library in the area is above the average for Wales, taking, on average, 56 minutes.
 Travel time to a sports facility in the area on public transport is above the average of 52 minutes.
-147
+Feedback from residents during the engagement process suggests that many are not satisfied with the current public transport provision.